hyperledger/bevel/platforms/hyperledger-fabric/charts/fabric-connector/README.md

 - `helpers.tpl`: Contains custom label definitions used in other templates.
 - `configmap.yaml`: Contains the configuration for the Hyperledger Cactus plugins.
 The plugins are used to interact with Hyperledger Fabric networks.
 - `deployment.yaml`: The certificates-init retrieves TLS certificates from Vault and stores them in the filesystem.
 The cactus-connector runs the Hyperledger Cacti connector, which allows applications to interact with Fabric networks.
-- `service.yaml`: Responsible for routing incoming traffic to Pods labeled "{{ .Release.Name }}-cactus-connector."
-The Service is equipped to handle two different proxy providers, Ambassador and HAProxy.
-For Ambassador, additional annotations enable traffic mapping, while TLSContext handles secure communication.
-Meanwhile, for HAProxy, an Ingress resource is set up to manage traffic with SSL passthrough, ensuring end-to-end TLS encryption.
+- `service.yaml`: Responsible for routing incoming traffic to Pods labeled "{{ .Release.Name }}-cactus-connector".
+For HAProxy, an Ingress resource is set up to manage traffic with SSL passthrough, ensuring end-to-end TLS encryption.
 - `.helmignore.yaml`:
 - `Chart.yaml`: Contains the metadata for the Helm chart, such as the name, version, and description.
 - `README.md`: Provides information and instructions about the Helm chart.